NU-CUCIS/ph5concat/README.md

-# Parallel Data Concatenation for High Energy Physics Data Analysis
+# Parallel HDF5 Dataset Concatenation for High Energy Physics Data Analysis

-This software package contains C++ programs for concatenating multiple HDF5 files into a single one by appending individual datasets one after another.
+This software package contains C++ programs for concatenating HDF5 datasets across multiple files into a single file by appending individual datasets one after another.

 ## Input HDF5 Files
 * Each file contains multiple groups, each representing a "relational database table".
-* Each group contains multiple datasets, each representing a column of the database table.
+* Each group contains multiple datasets.
+The number of datasets in a group can be different from others.
+Each dataset can be considered as a column of the database table.
-* Datasets in the same group are 2D arrays sharing the same size of 1st dimension (most significant).
-The size of 2nd dimension may be different.
+* Datasets in the same group are 2D arrays sharing the same size of 1st (most significant) dimension.
+The 2nd dimension size may be different.
-* Some of the datasets are actually 1D arrays whose 2nd dimension if of size 1.
+* Some of the datasets are actually 1D arrays whose 2nd dimension is of size 1.
-* Datasets can be of size zero, i.e. either dimension is of size 0.
+* Datasets can be of size zero, i.e. the 1st dimension being of size 0.
-* All the files have the same "schema", i.e. same structure of groups and datasets.
+* All the files have the same "schema", i.e. same numbers of groups and datasets with the same names.
-* A dataset in an input file may be of different 1st dimension size from the one in other files, while the 2nd dimension should be of the same size across files.
+* The size of 1st dimension of a dataset in an input file may be different from the dataset with the same name in other files.
+The 2nd dimension should be of the same size across all input files.

 ## Software Requirements
 * A C++ compiler that support ISO C++0x standard or higher
 * MPI C and C++ compilers
 * An HDF5 library version 1.10.5 and later built with parallel I/O feature enabled

 ## Instructions to Build
 0. If building from a git clone of this repository, then run command below first.